slatedocs/slate/source/includes/http_api/_chats.md

 `exclusive` | `true`/`false` | `false` | This has effect only, if you are setting `is_present` with value `true`.
 This makes the join fail with 400 if there is already **at least one other user currently present** at the chat.

 <aside class="success">
-Use the `exclusive` parameter to prevent multiple operators taking the chat simultaneously.
+Use the <code>exclusive</code> parameter to prevent multiple operators taking the chat simultaneously.
 </aside>

-This request sends notifications to the [channels][] of the chat presences as well as the related chat.
+This request sends notifications to the [channels][] of the chat members as well as the related chat.

-### Change operator chat presence
+### Change operator chat status

 > Example request for making the operator not to be present any more at the chat